 - i.
-Insurers' risk profiles should identify key operational areas exposed to cyber risk, arising from both internal and external sources. - j.
 Using the same precepts as in the development of an enterprise-wide risk profile, the insurer would aim to describe the overall cyber risk to which the enterprise is exposed.
 The risk profile may benefit from inclusion of assessment processes that encompass assessments of likelihood and impact of harm.
 At a more detailed level, the risk profile may also include and be informed by the result of insurers' vulnerability scanning and management process.
-A typical vulnerability management system includes enumeration

-- of platforms, software flaws, and improper configurations as well as an assessment of the vulnerability impact.57 - k.
-Insights from both processes may be organised, for example, within the following categories: (1) technologies and connection types; (2) delivery channels; (3) organizational characteristics; and (4) external threats.
-58 - Technologies and Connection Types.
+A typical vulnerability management system includes enumeration of platforms, software flaws, and improper configurations as well as an assessment of the vulnerability impact.63 - J. Insights from both processes may be organised, for example, within the following categories: (1) technologies and connection types; (2) delivery channels; (3) organizational characteristics; and (4) external threats.64 - Technologies and Connection Types.
 Certain technologies and connection types may pose a higher cyber risk depending on the complexity and maturity, connections, and nature of the specific technology products or services of the insurer.
-For example, it may be appropriate for an insurer to assess the number of Internet service provider (ISP) and third-party connections, whether systems are hosted internally or outsourced, the presence and number of unsecured connections, the use of wireless access, volume of network devices, end-of-life systems, extent of cloud services, and use of personal devices by insurer personnel. - Delivery Channels.
+For example, it may be appropriate for an insurer to assess the number of Internet Service Provider (ISP) and third-party connections, whether systems are hosted internally or outsourced, the presence and number of unsecured connections, the use of wireless access, volume of network devices, end-of-life systems, extent of cloud services, and use of personal devices by insurer personnel. - Delivery Channels.
 Insurers should be aware that some delivery channels for products and services may pose a heightened cyber risk depending on the nature of the specific product or service offered.
 Cyber risk increases as the variety and number of delivery channels increases.
 For example, online and mobile delivery channels may present increased levels of risk to an insurer. - Organizational Characteristics.
-Those Characteristics to consider include past and planned mergers, demergers, acquisitions, and sales, the number of direct employees and cybersecurity contractors, changes in security staffing, the number of users with privileged access, changes in information technology (IT) environment, locations of business presence, locations of operations and data centres (including legacy systems), and reliance on third party service providers, including cloud service providers. - External Threats.
+Those characteristics to consider include past and planned mergers, demergers, acquisitions, and sales, the number of direct employees and cybersecurity contractors, changes in security staffing, the number of users with privileged access, changes in information technology (IT) environment, locations of business presence, locations of operations and data centres (including legacy systems), and reliance on third party service providers, including cloud service providers. - External Threats.
 External threats, particularly the volume and type of attacks (attempted or successful) reflect and affect an insurer's cyber risk exposure.
 An insurer should consider the volume and sophistication of the attacks targeting it and other similarly situated organizations.